SamReynoso/milkcow/README.md

 ```

 ### Supported Models
-Milkcow works well with pydantic models, but it will also work with any class
+Milkcow works well with pydantic models, but it also works with other classes that
-that can provide a valid JSON string representation of itself.
-At the moment
+can provide a valid JSON string representation of themselves.
+At the moment it works
-it only works with pydantic or classes that have a dump method that returns
+with pydantic or classes that have a dump method that returns JSON.
-JSON.

 ## Full Example Code